1.30.2022 Mayor’s Message

 Approval of Minutes

-Commissioner Bishop moved to approve the minutes from the October 19th, 2021 meetings, seconded by Commissioner Magnuson.
+Commissioner Bishop moved to approve the minutes from the December 21st, 2022 meeting, seconded by Commissioner Gulmon.
 Motion passed unanimously.

 Approval of Consent Agenda